internet-identity-labs/nfid/packages/vaults/README.md

 # NFID Vault Manager

-This library is designed to manage volt canisters.
+This library is designed to manage vault canisters.

 ## Usage

-The main interface is VoltManager, which offers a set of methods for communication with the canister.
+The main interface is VaultManager, which offers a set of methods for communication with the canister.
-To create a VoltManager object, you need to pass the canister identifier and identity.
+To create a VaultManager object, you need to pass the canister identifier and identity.

 You can find descriptions of each type of possible transaction in the class files.